omise/omise-ruby/README.md

 ## Requirements

-Requires ruby 1.9.2 or above, the rest-client and json gem.
+Requires ruby 1.9.2 or above, the rest-client and json gems.

 ## Configuration